sharetribe/flex-docs/src/docs/background/transaction-process/index.md

-_Transitions_ define what happens at each step of the process as a list of _actions_ (e.g. create booking, calculate transaction price, create charge or payout, post a review or make a refund, etc), what parameters need to be provided for each action (e.g. what is the commission percentage of the platform), and who can perform the given transition (the customer, the provider, the operator or the platform itself in case of delayed transitions).
+_Transitions_ define what happens at each step of the process as a list of _actions_ (e.g. create booking, calculate transaction price, create charge or payout, post a review or make a refund, etc).
+Each action within a transition may or may not have certain parameters that need to be provided for each action (e.g. what is the commission percentage of the platform).
+Each action also has an actor i.e. the role who can perform the given transition - the customer, the provider, the operator, or the platform itself in case of delayed transitions.
+For the first three actors, the transition is triggered by their activity in Flex.
+Delayed transitions can be scheduled by [time expressions](/references/transaction-process-format/#time-expressions-and-delayed-transitions).
+However, only one delayed transition can be triggered from each state.

 _States_ define the next possible transitions.